Boston Dynamics CEO on the company’s top 3 robots, AI, and viral videos

 There’s been some criticism that Boston Dynamics videos don’t show that someone is controlling the robot.
 The videos don’t have any technical detail.
 They’re clearly meant to go viral.
 And there are tradeoffs.

 “In the early days, we showed robots doing a bunch of tasks out in the world.
 And some people thought that they were fully autonomous, when they weren’t.
 There was a driver, although there was a lot that was autonomous.
 We were just trying to show that a legged thing that we created could climb up a muddy hill, and that that was the message.
 It had never occurred to us that someone wanted us to describe all the caveats.
 Like, it only ran for however long it ran.
 Or that there was a driver and all that stuff.
 If you look recently, we’ve been putting a few more words in that kind of qualify how autonomous it is.
-But, we don’t want to devolve into a technical paper.
+But we don’t want to devolve into a technical paper.
 Frequently people will post robot videos that that have a narration.
 No one watches them.
 Look at how many hits they get.
 No one watches them because they’re drowning in technical detail that most people don’t care about.”

 We asked Raibert whether there was anything else he wanted our readers to know.
 He said that while “a lot of the business world are opportunity-first people,” his employees are not.
 “I think a lot of us are lifers.
 We’re robot-first people.”